Xodol Withdrawal Symptoms and Signs and Detoxification

-Xodol contains an opioid analgesic, which means it interacts with a person's natural opioid receptors to change the way the brain perceives pain.
+Xodol contains an opioid analgesic, which means it interacts with a person’s natural opioid receptors to change the way the brain perceives pain.
 The acetaminophen in Xodol enhances this effect and also reduces inflammation.
 This combination of ingredients is also used in Vicodin.
-Dependency to these drugs is possible because of the hydrocodone, which can calm or sedate users and exaggerate their feelings of wellbeing or happiness.
+Dependency on these drugs is possible because of the hydrocodone, which can calm or sedate users and exaggerate their feelings of wellbeing or happiness.

 Signs of Xodol Dependency and Addiction